aery32/aery32/README.md

     git clone git://github.com/aery32/aery32.git myproject
     cd myproject

-Start by editing `main.c`.
-The default board initialization sequence, that starts the external oscillator and sets the master clock to 66 MHz, can be found from `board.c`.
-Other settings are defined inside the `board.h` header file.
+Start by editing `main.cpp`.
+The default board initialization sequence, that starts the external oscillators and sets the master (or main) clock to 66 MHz, can be found from `board.c`.
+Other settings and board/platform related functions are defined inside the `board.h` header file.
 To compile the project just call

     make